KostyaTretyak/ng-stack/projects/api-mock/README.md

 ### dataCallback

-The `dataCallback` it's property of `ApiMockRoute` that contains function, and it's called:
+`dataCallback` contains a function that is called on a specific route for the very first `HttpClient` request:
-- once if the HTTP request has `httpMethod == 'GET'`.
+- once if `httpMethod == 'GET'`.
-- twice if the HTTP request has `httpMethod != 'GET'`.
+- twice if `httpMethod != 'GET'`.
 The first call automatically comes with `httpMethod == 'GET'` and with an empty array in the `items` argument.
 The result from the first call is then passed to an array by the `items` argument with **mutable** elements for further calls with the original HTTP method.

-That is, for example, if the backend receives a request with the `POST` method, first the callback is called with the `GET` method and then with the `POST` method, and the `items` argument contains the result returned from the first call.
+  That is, for example, if the backend receives `HttpClient` request with the `POST` method, first `dataCallback` is called with the `GET` method and then with the `POST` method, and the `items` argument contains the result returned from the first call.
 - if we have a nesting route, for example:
   ```ts
   {